10267815E/assignment-1/README.md

 # Testing:

 1. Trade-in form:
-  -Go to the trade-in page
+  i.
+Go to the trade-in page
-  -Click the trade-in form button
-  -Enter the three answers for the three questions -Hit submit
+  ii.
+Click the trade-in form button iii.Enter the three answers for the three questions iv.
+Hit submit
-  -User's value are displayed correctly below the short form
+  v.
+User's value are displayed correctly below the short form

 My project works in Edge and Chrome as intended.